ocefpaf/qartod_manuals/docs/ADCP.md

 Through the process of the first four QARTOD workshops, a set of guidelines were collected and submitted to the Ocean.US Data Management and Communications (DMAC) Steering Committee (Bouchard et al. 2007).
-Those guidelines were adapted from existing guidelines developed and implemented by established providers of currents data, as well as participating manufacturers of current-measuring systems—Nortek, SonTek, and Teledyne RDI.
+Those guidelines were adapted from existing guidelines developed and implemented by established providers of currents data, as well as participating manufacturers of current-measuring systems-Nortek, SonTek, and Teledyne RDI.
 Additionally,